 The two most popular software’s people use today :

-- Streamlabs OBS – One of the most popular streaming softwares on the market and used by some of the biggest names.
+- Streamlabs OBS – One of the most popular streaming software on the market and used by some of the biggest names.
 The features they have are endless.
 They pride themselves on getting your stream setup in minutes not hours.
 They are also a recommended product from twitch themselves.

 - StreamElements – The second most popular streaming software.
 They have similar features to Streamlabs like customized themes, chatbots, and merch capability.